 A note about the data source.
 The American Community Survey (ACS) was developed by the Census Bureau to replace the long form of the decennial census.
 The ACS uses a rolling sample of U.S. housing units (250,000 monthly) to provide basic population characteristics annually for areas with populations of at least 65,000 people.
 ACS accumulates samples over 3- and 5-year intervals to produce estimates for areas with smaller populations; only the 5-year average ACS provides coverage for all counties in the United States.
 The 2009-13 ACS is used here to examine educational attainment at the county level.

 Although nonmetro areas have made gains in educational attainment over time, there is still wide geographic variation in educational attainment within nonmetro areas.
 The map below shows areas with low levels of educational attainment, defined here as counties where 20 percent or more of the working-age population (adults age 25 to 64) lacks a high school diploma or equivalent, using data from the 2008-12 American Community Survey.
-There are 465 such counties in the United States, and a majority of these—roughly 78 percent—are located in nonmetro areas.
+There are 467 such counties in the United States, and a majority of these—about 4 out of 5—are located in nonmetro areas.
 These nonmetro counties with low levels of educational attainment tend to be clustered in areas of high and persistent poverty, such as the Mississippi Delta, Appalachia, and along the U.S.-Mexico border.
 See more on the Geography of Poverty.

 Educational Attainment and Poverty